 Now, moving back to your story.
 Tell us about Petra, the model.

 Petra was perfect for “No Love Lost”, i realized it the first saw her book and I got proof of it shooting together.
 It was easy for her to understand what we were doing and what I wanted from her.
 Models often don’t know what to do when they pose for me, other photographers with whom they are used to shoot with always ask for grandiose poses and movements, I focus more on other things.
 Petra on the other hand immediately focused on stillness and her acting fit totally the mood of the shooting.

 How was it working with your team this time around?
 Have you worked together a lot in the past?

 The team that helped me on this shoot was made of people which I admire and work with quite often.
 Marina, the make up artist, is from Florence, we met working together for a catalogue shooting almost an year ago, we got along perfectly from the beginning both creatively and on a personal level.
-We started working togheter more often since then, including on a project photographing models for omega 3 for pregnancy in Florence and in Milan, that’s where we met Prisca and Irene.
+We started working togheter more often since then, including on a project photographing models in Florence and in Milan, that’s where we met Prisca and Irene.

 Prisca and Irene are absolutely two of the most talented young stylists around, I’m so proud to work with them.
 We started doing projects together back in May 2012.
 Every time i get home after shooting with them I always feel like I shot the best pics of my career.

 Michele, the hair stylist, has been working with us since this July, this is the second editorial we put out togheter.
 He’s also the first man I’ve ever worked with!
 Sadly he will move to the US soon, still I hope I’ll be able to work with him as many times as possible, I’ve got no words to describe his humility and dedication to his work.